 - This option is available to both undergraduates and postbaccalaureate students.
 It allows a student to begin teaching on a Provisional Teaching Certificate AND complete student teaching at the same time in one semester.
 This also requires additional supervision by the School District and is not always approved.

-- This option is available to both Undergraduates and Postbaccalaureate students.
+- This option is available to both undergraduates and postbaccalaureate students.
 Students who have been a Teacher's Aide in their grade level and content field or who have been teaching under a Provisional Teaching Certificate while enrolled in Professional Education Courses may qualify for this option.
+If this option is utilitized, student teaching is completed over four semesters.